Sultan of Johor: History

-The first sultan of Johor was Alauddin Riayat Shah II.
-He was the son of the last sultan of Malacca, Sultan Mahmud Shah.
-The descendants of the Sultanate of Malacca in Johor ended with the death of Sultan Mahmud Shah II in 1699 and throne was taken over by Sultan Abdul Jalil IV, marking the rule of the House of Bendahara.
-Abdul Jalil IV was a bendahara before the death of the sultan.
+The first sultan of Johor was Alauddin Riayat Shah II, who reigned from 1528 to 1564.
+He was the son of the last sultan of Malacca, Mahmud Shah.
+The descendants of the Sultanate of Malacca ruled Johor until the death of Sultan Mahmud II in 1699, when the throne was taken over by Sultan Abdul Jalil Shah IV, marking the start of the House of Bendahara's rule over Johor.
+Abdul Jalil Shah IV had been a bendahara before the death of Mahmud II.